March 3, 2021 NHTSA CAMPAIGN NUMBER: 21V135000

 - Nissan

-began sending owners of all potentially affected vehicles an interim notification letter in April 2021, via U.S. Mail.
+began sending owners of all potentially affected vehicles an interim notification letter in April 2021, via U.S. Mail. - Owners will be sent a second notification inviting them to schedule their vehicle for repair when parts are readily available.

 ***** Dealer Responsibility*****